chloroken/eve-min/README.md

-# EVE-min - a client-switcher for KDE Plasma
+# EVE-min - a client switcher for EVE Online + KDE Plasma

-A lightning-fast client-switcher for [EVE Online](https://www.eveonline.com/) designed to fully utilize EVE's throttling mechanics by minimizing inactive client windows.

-**NOTE**: This tool isn't against EVE's ToS.
-No actions touch the client.
+A lightning-fast client switcher for [EVE Online](https://www.eveonline.com/) designed to fully utilize EVE's throttling mechanics by minimizing inactive client windows. **EVE-min** can also minimize or kill all EVE clients.
+This tool is congruent with EVE's ToS because no actions touch the client.

 # Performance Increase